Randy Boissonnault: Early life

 Boissonnault was born in the Franco-Albertan town of Morinville, Alberta, on July 14, 1970.

 After graduating from the University of Alberta, Boissonault studied at the University of Oxford as a Rhodes Scholar.
 He subsequently worked as a lecturer at the University of Alberta's Campus Saint-Jean and as a journalist and political commentator for Radio-Canada and Les Affaires.

 Political career

 Boissonnault was elected in the 2015 election in the riding of Edmonton Centre, the first Liberal MP to win in the riding for almost a decade.

 Upon being sworn in as an MP, Boissonnault was named Parliamentary Secretary to the Minister of Canadian Heritage.

 On November 15, 2016, Boissonnault was named special advisor on LGBTQ2 issues to the Prime Minister.
 The role involves advising Trudeau "on the development and co-ordination of the Government of Canada’s LGBTQ2 agenda" including protecting LGBT rights in Canada and addressing both present and historical discrimination.

+Boissonnault was defeated in the October 2019 election.
+A few months before the outbreak of the COVID-19 pandemic in Canada, he reconnected with an old acquaintance, Stephen Anderson.
+They later founded Global Health Imports Corporation (GHI) as a medical imports business.

-He was defeated in the 2019 election.
-On July 14, 2021, he was acclaimed as the Edmonton Centre Liberal candidate for the next Canadian federal election.
+On July 14, 2021, he was acclaimed as the Edmonton Centre Liberal candidate for the 2021 federal election.
 He won the election on September 20, 2021, defeating James Cumming, who had previously defeated him in 2019.